A Quick Explanation of French Silver Marks

 Since most French silver on the antique market today is from 1830’s and onward; I will cover those marks in this newsletter.
 Silver pieces prior to that date are rare.
 This in part is due to several historical factors including the cost of French wars and the Revolution.
 Louis XIV and Louis XV required all noblemen to turn in their silver as money was needed to replenish French coffers after years of wars and during the French Revolution large amounts of silver was melted down.
 Therefore; very little silver from the 17th and first half of the 18 centuries survived.

 Exceptional quality and design are evident in French silver made between the 17th and 19th Century.
 I have acquired and sold a few pieces of French silver from the 1800's.
 One was an apple corer circa 1770.
 I acquired it in England and it sold quickly and went back home to France .
-A sterling silver apple corer...why would you need one.
+Why would you need a sterling apple corer?
 Sterling silver is well-documented to have antimicrobial properties and was used by those of means both in their kitchens and for personal use when they traveled.
 Only the wealthy could afford having silver food service items.

 The French have two standards for silver.
 The first is .950 (95% silver) and the second is .800 or (80% silver).
 In comparison English and US silver in order to be considered sterling must be .925 per 1000 parts.
 The other part of the alloy is 7.5% of another metal.
 Therefore, the French 1st standard is higher in silver content.